Bilalh/shellmarks/Readme.md

 Bashmarks {#readmeTitle}
 =====

-Bashmarks is a shell script that allows you to save and jump to commonly used directories.
-Now supports tab completion.
+Bashmarks is a shell script that allows you to save and jump to commonly used directories with tab completion.
+Also works with zsh
 {#description}

 Extra Features